scubamuc/wiki-md/Nextcloud.snap -- step by step.md

-# Your own Nextcloud snap
+# Nextcloud snap, step by step

 ## 1. Usage and requirements
 You have decided to set up your own [Nextcloud snap](https://github.com/nextcloud-snap/nextcloud-snap) as a safe and secure home for your data, **that's great!**